Vraid-Systems/musiczones/README.md

 MusicZones
 =============

-This source tree contains both vanilla Java 1.5 code and Android specific source files that make use of the standard Java code and libraries.
+This source tree contains both vanilla Java 1.5 code and Android 1.6 source files that make use of the standard Java code and libraries.

 There are three major components to the MusicZones application: